OpenDataology/website/content/en/docs/distributions/ibm/iks-e2e.md

 +++
-title = "End-to-end Kubeflow on IBM Cloud" description = "Running Kubeflow using IBM Cloud Kubernetes Service (IKS)" weight = 7
+title = "End-to-end OpenDataology on IBM Cloud" description = "Running OpenDataology using IBM Cloud Kubernetes Service (IKS)" weight = 7

 +++
-This is a guide for an end-to-end example of Kubeflow on [IBM Cloud Kubernetes Service (IKS)](https://cloud.ibm.com/docs/containers?topic=containers-getting-started).
+This is a guide for an end-to-end example of OpenDataology on [IBM Cloud Kubernetes Service (IKS)](https://cloud.ibm.com/docs/containers?topic=containers-getting-started).
 The core steps will be to take a base Tensorflow model, modify it for distributed training, serve the resulting model with TFServing, and deploy a web application that uses the trained model.

 ## Introduction
 ### Overview of IKS